Geometrics Cal – Border

 Part 7 of the Geometrics Cal is out.
 It‘s the final part, the border.

-It is a nice, plain double border.
+The blanket is finished with a nice, plain double border.
 I did it in two colours and used Walnut for the back layer and Copper for the front.

 Do you like double borders?